-At a distance of 6 km from Sakleshpur Bus Stand, Manjarabad Fort is an ancient fort situated in Hassan district of Karnataka.
-It is one of the historical forts in Karnataka and among the best places to visit in Sakleshpur.
+At a distance of 6 km from Sakleshpur Bus Stand, Manjarabad Fort is an ancient fort situated in the Hassan district of Karnataka.
+It is one of the historical forts in Karnataka and among the best places to visit as part of Sakleshpur Tour Packages.

-This star shaped fort was built on the pattern of the military forts developed by the French architect Sebastian Le Prestre de Vauban.
+This star-shaped fort was built on the pattern of the military forts developed by the French architect Sebastian Le Prestre de Vauban.
 It boasts of an interesting octagonal design with eight walls.
 Built using large granite blocks and mud and surrounded by a deep moat, the fort has a parapet, provided with cannon mounts and musket holes at regular intervals.
 Inside, one can see a cross-shaped tank to collect rainwater to meet the drinking water requirements of the guards.
-Apart from these, two cellars were built next to a deep well which were underground structures used to store gunpowder.
+Apart from these, two cellars were built next to a deep well to store gunpowder.
 One can also find a tunnel in the fort that leads to Srirangapatna.

 Timings: 8 AM - 6 PM